All Facts about IQ 194

 1.4 Critical thinking skills and Composure

-Those conducting this work with IQ 194 must have the ability to base their results on reasonable, skeptical, and unbiased analysis.
+Those conducting this work with IQ 194 must have the ability to base their results on reasonable, convincing, and unbiased analysis.
 Good analytical thinkers can evaluate and analyze material, synthesize it and derive practical conclusions from it.
 Forensic anthropologists employ these abilities to convert a wide range of scientific findings into usable analysis.
 They analyze data to extract critical information from remains, such as the reason and time of death.

 Furthermore, some murder, accident, and natural catastrophe sites can be exceedingly unpleasant, requiring forensic anthropologists to retain self-control and focus on their work.